GoAhead-at/FreezeLogger/skyrim-freeze-fix/README.md

 play and was reproduced in nine independent freeze captures with `FreezeLogger`.

+The plugin layers two complementary mechanisms.

+### Layer 1 - Structural fix (v2.0, primary)

+Three additional inline hooks via `safetyhook::create_inline`:

+1. **`id 19369` (LockA acquirer) wrap** - increments a thread-local "LockA depth" counter on entry, runs the original, decrements on return, and drains the deferred-call queue when the counter returns to 0.
+2. **`id 40333` (`AddToTempChangeList`) entry-gate** - if the
+   current thread's LockA depth is `> 0`, push `(pl, actor)` onto the thread-local deferred queue and return early.
+Otherwise tail-call the original.
+3. **`id 40334` (`RemoveFromTempChangeList`) entry-gate** - same
+   shape as `id 40333`'s gate.

+The drain at LockA-depth-0 happens on the same thread that originally queued the call, so per-thread call ordering is preserved.
+LockB is acquired normally during the drain because LockA is no longer held.
+The AB-BA cycle simply cannot form.

+The LB->LA direction (`id 40285` -> `id 36614` -> `id 38413` ->
+`id 19369`) is intentionally left alone: once the LA->LB edge is broken, the cycle cannot close.

+### Layer 2 - Runtime breaker (v1.0, defence-in-depth)

-The plugin installs a single inline hook on `BSSpinLock::Acquire` (`id 12210`) via `safetyhook::create_inline`.
-The detour applies a **surgical filter**: only acquisitions of LockA or LockB do real work;
-every other `BSSpinLock` pays one pointer compare and a tail-call through the lock-free trampoline (~2 ns at 3 GHz).
+A single inline hook on `BSSpinLock::Acquire` (`id 12210`) via `safetyhook::create_inline`.
+The detour applies a **surgical filter**: only acquisitions of LockA or LockB do real work; every other `BSSpinLock` pays one pointer compare and a tail-call through the lock-free trampoline (~2 ns at 3 GHz).

 When the detour fires for LockA or LockB and the lock is contended, the plugin: